 Listing the House

-Once the appraisal is complete, you, the executor, and/or your attorney will need to submit a notice of intent to sell the home and any other assets to the court.
-This document will include the appraised value and the method you plan to use for the sale.
-Options may include a public auction, a traditional listing, a private sale to an investor, and more.
-After the petition is approved, you can move forward with marketing the property.
-Whether you choose to go FSBO, hire a probate-savvy agent, or sell to an investor, be sure you’re working with someone who understands the probate process inside and out..
+After completing the appraisal, you, the executor, and/or your attorney need to submit a notice of intent to sell the property to the court.
+This document must include the appraised value and your planned selling method.
+Options might include public auction, traditional listing, or private sale to a specialized investor like our bilingual team that understands older Chicago properties with code violations.
+Once your petition receives approval, you can begin marketing the property.
+Whether you choose to sell by owner, hire a probate-experienced agent, or work directly with our team that specializes in resolving Chicago’s unique housing challenges, ensure your partner thoroughly understands both the probate process and local ordinances to avoid unexpected complications.

 Offers

-Having a clear sense of what you need to achieve with the sale will guide you toward the right offer — and help you move forward with confidence…
+Having a clear understanding of your specific objectives for the sale will guide you toward selecting the right offer – and help you move forward with confidence…

 Notice of Proposed Action